ddev/ddev-contrib/docker-compose-services/elasticsearch/README.md

 ### Memory Limit

 This configuration limits memory usage to 512mb.
 This should be enough for most projects, but if your `elasticsearch` service stops with no obvious reason, increase your docker max memory or/and the service max memory.

+You can use `ddev logs -s elasticsearch` to investigate what the elasticsearch daemon has been up to, or if you have a RAM-related crash.

+### Additional Resources

+* There are two related answers to the [Stack Overflow question](https://stackoverflow.com/questions/54575785/how-can-i-use-an-elasticsearch-add-on-container-service-with-ddev) on ddev and Elasticsearch.
+* @juampynr's Lullabot [article on Drupal 8 and Elasticsearch](https://www.lullabot.com/articles/indexing-content-from-drupal-8-to-elasticsearch) is helpful for Drupal users.